ocharles/blog/posts/2013-01-22-deriving-traversals.md

 ---
-title: Composing Traversals: A Worked Example of Deriving a Non-Trivial Traversal
+title: "Composing Traversals: A Worked Example of Deriving a Non-Trivial Traversal"
 ---

 If you’ve seen me comment on [reddit](http://reddit.com/r/haskell), then you’ve